tforteni/story-map/README.md

 ## Setup

 1. **Clone the repository:**

+(If you are working with the source code you can skip to step 2.)

 My recommendation is to use Github Desktop but you can clone the repository through your preferred method.
 To use Github Desktop, click the green 'Code' then select 'Open with Github Desktop' and follow the prompts.